Frequently Asked Questions and Answers

 Can I mail a hard copy of my application?

-Only applications submitted via e-mail and Web form will be reviewed.
+No. Only applications submitted through OSTP’s online application form will be reviewed.